ViniScussel/Create/README.md

 # Create - A simple, fast and light CLI task manager

 * Create is a hobby project to help me and my friends with university deadlines.
-This projetc will be implemented in a homemade server and all code will be here.
+This project will be implemented in a homemade server and all code will be here.

 ## 🛠️ Pre-requisites